Disadvantages of De Facto Relationships

-This type of registration is not open to married couples.
-As with married couples, there is a time limit in which de facto partners may apply for orders from the court.
-This time limit is up to two years after the date of separation, while for married couples it is up to one year after the finalisation of their divorce.
+However, as with married couples, there is a time limit to which de facto partners can apply for orders from the court in regard to parenting or property.
+This time limit is up to 2 years after the date of separation, while for married couples it is up to 1 year after the finalisation of their divorce.

 What is a De Facto Relationship?